Nyal101/mase/nrp24-Labs/adls_labs_nrp24.md

    ```

    - The initial iterations include significant compilation and warm-up overhead that is not amortized over only a few runs.
-   - Increasing the number of iterations and separating warm-up runs from timed runs would provide a more accurate measure of steady-state performance.
+   - Increasing the number of iterations and separating warm-up runs from timed runs proviced a more accurate measure of steady-state performance.

    b. **If you change the `device` to `cuda`, do you observe the same thing?**